-- Accessibility Services serves students with appropriately documented disabilities that significantly affect major life functions including learning.
-Students registered with our office have disabilities including, but not limited to: physical, visual, hearing, psychiatric, learning disabilities, ADD/ADHD, Autism Spectrum Disorder, other health disabilities and traumatic brain injury. - 2.
-Do I have to be registered with Accessibility Services in order to be recognized on campus as a student with a disability and to have access to reasonable accommodations or services at RCC? - Yes.
+Accessibility Services serves students with appropriately documented disabilities that significantly affect major life functions including learning.
+Students registered with the Accessibility Services Office have disabilities including, but not limited to: physical, visual, hearing, psychiatric, learning disabilities, ADD/ADHD, Autism Spectrum Disorder, other health disabilities, and traumatic brain injury.

+2. Do I have to be registered with Accessibility Services in order to be recognized on campus as a student with a disability to have access to reasonable accommodations or services at Rockingham Community College (RCC)?

+Yes.
 Colleges fall under different laws than high schools.
-There are differences in areas including disclosure of disability, documentation, registration process, accommodations and services available, and student responsibilities in requesting and using accommodations. - 3.
-I have heard that I can sign a waiver allowing you to talk with my parents.
+There are differences in areas including disclosure of disability, documentation, registration processes, accommodations and services available, and student responsibilities in requesting and using accommodations.

+3. I have heard that I can sign a waiver allowing you to talk with my parents.
 I've also heard that the waiver will allow my parents to handle college matters for me.
-Is this true? - A college student at RCC can sign a FERPA waiver giving permission to share information with your parents.
+Is this true?

+A college student at RCC can sign a FERPA waiver giving permission to share information with your parents.
 Accessibility Services requires that the student handle any matters related to this office, including registration and accommodations.
 We do not work with the parent in place of the student.

-4. Will my IEP and 504 Plan from high school transfer to ACC?
+4. Will my IEP or 504 Plan from high school transfer to RCC?

 No, neither document transfers.
-You can provide your IEP or 504 Plan as secondary documentation in determination of accommodations.
+You can provide your IEP or 504 Plan as supporting documentation in determining accommodations.

-5. How long is the registration process?
+5. How long is the process to receive accommodations?

 You should allow one week once all the documentation has been received by the Accessibility Services Office.
-Please note, certain accommodations or services (ex: sign language interpreters) take longer to implement so students are encouraged to start the registration prior to the beginning of the semester.
+Please note, certain accommodations or services (ex. sign language interpreters) take longer to implement so students are encouraged to start the application process for accommodations prior to the beginning of the semester.

-6. What types of Accessibility Services are offered?
+6. What types of accessibility services are offered?
 What services do I qualify for?

-Services are determined on an individualized case by case base.
+Services are determined on an individualized basis.
 This process involves a review of documentation and an interactive meeting with the student.